hdtodd/rtl_watch/README.md

 *  \[`-d` | `--debug`\]
    Print debugging information on the controlling console
 *  \[`-W` | `--warn`\]
-   Inject warning notations at packets 20 and 40 to verify operation; required `-d` option enabled
+   Inject warning notations at packets 20 and 40 to verify operation; requires `-d` option also enabled
 *  \[`-v` | `--version`\]
    Displays the version of rtl_watch.